vectorgrp/sil-kit/docs/configuration/tracing-configuration.rst

      - The type specifies the format of the input stream.
 Supported formats
        are: PcapFile, Mdf4File.
    * - InputPath
-     - A filesystem path where the SILKIT messages are loaded from.
+     - A filesystem path where the SIL Kit messages are loaded from.

 .. _sec:cfg-participant-replay: